reacton-js/reacton/README.md

 <br>

-To bind attributes to data, you must precede the attribute name with a colon character:
+To bind attributes to data, precede the attribute name with a colon character «:», as shown below:

 ```html
 <h1 :title="message">Hello, {{ message }}!</h1>